spookygames/gdx-gameservices/googleplay-desktop/README.md

 Instead of a credentials file, you may also directly provide client id and secret as String to another overload of the initialize() method.
 Do as you please.

-## Idiosyncrasies
+## Specificities

-* This library uses Google API version 1.22.0.
+* This library uses Google API version 1.32.1.
-* Strong inspiration from the implementation on MrStahlfelge's repo (by mgsx-dev), thank you both!
+* Strong inspiration from the implementation on [MrStahlfelge's repo](https://github.com/MrStahlfelge/gdx-gamesvcs) (by mgsx-dev), thank you both!
 * Browser-based authentication
-* Sort.Bottom is not available for leaderboard entries
 * SavedGame.getDeviceName() returns an empty String